 When I was a kid, I played the violin.
 I can’t remember exactly for how long—maybe eight to ten years—and I got to an advanced level using the Suzuki Method and taking the Certificate of Merit tests.
 Until high school, I had played the violin even longer than I had played the piano.

 But after heading off to Stanford, I only played the violin once during a summer visit to my parents.
-In fact, I am confident that I did not touch or see my old violin in at least 25 years.
+In fact, I did not touch or see my old violin in at least 25 years.
 It would have gathered dust for even more time if my mom hadn’t suggested that I pick it up when I visited her for the first time during COVID times.
 Which I dutifully did, if only to answer a question I had wondered for a while:

 Could I still play it?